 If you have been designated by your organisation as an Exchange manager or Workspace owner, we will use your Personal Information when we are undertaking work on behalf of your organisation, for example adding participants for the first time to an Exchange or Workspace.
 We use your Personal Information because it is necessary for our contract with your organisation that we interact with you in order to comply with your organisation's instructions.
+We may also notify you when the Exchange is about to be suspended, in the event where your organisation has an overdue balance and we have not been able to reach out to, or get a response from, your organisation’s billing department.
 We will keep this information for as long as your organisation has a relationship with us.
-We may also notify you when the Exchange is about to be suspended, in the event where your organisation has an overdue balance and we have not been to reach out to or get a response from your organisation’s billing department.

 If you are a user of the Service and we have a permission to send you marketing messages, we will use your Personal Information to contact you about our services and products.
 We will contact you either by email or phone.
 We also use Usage Log Information to better tailor these communications to you by identifying those features and aspects of our services that are most relevant to you based on your historic usage.